 Canada may be huge but, luckily for us, its weather is fairly consistent across the country.
 The coastal regions are typically a bit milder and the interior is chillier/snowier, but generally speaking you can pick a month and expect the outlook to be similar no matter which destination you go for.
 There are four distinct seasons to choose from.
-Each one has its magic too: think wildflower blooms in spring; scorching cities in summer; brown, red and yellow leaves in the autumn; and dense pockets of snow in the winter.
+Each one has its magic too: think wildflower blooms in spring; sun-soaked cities in summer; brown, red and yellow leaves in the autumn; and Champagne powder snow in the winter.
 Narrow down which season suits you with our when to go to Canada guide:

 Spring: March to May

 Spring is a beautiful time to visit Canada.
-The mountains are still snow-capped, but at ground level there’s an explosion of colour; Ottawa even hosts a city-wide tulip festival to celebrate the arrival of the flower.
-Brace for snow showers in high-altitude spots like Jasper and Banff, but equally prepared for warm, temperate days.
+The mountains are still snow-capped, but at ground level there’s an explosion of colour; Ottawa hosts a city-wide tulip festival to celebrate the arrival of the flower.
+Be prepared to enjoy late spring flurries of snow in high-altitude spots like Jasper and Banff, but equally expect warm, temperate days.
 Average temperatures hover around 13-16ᵒC in the west and 2-19ᵒC in the east.

 Best places to visit in spring:

 - Whistler for skiing

 With great weather, come great crowds: summer in Canada is a buzzing time, with tourists arriving from all over the world.
 And who could blame them?
 The sun barely dips below the horizon in the Arctic regions, while both east and west are equally blessed with blissful temperatures.
 High altitude routes and highways that are shut throughout the rest of the year; now open their barriers to motorists now that the snow has melted, simultaneously opening up new opportunities for exploration.